ayeshawaheed7/ansible-k8s-deployer/README.md

-# Java + MySQL Deployment Automation on AWS: From EC2 to Kubernetes with Ansible & Helm
+# Automated Java + MySQL Deployment on AWS: EC2 to Kubernetes with Ansible & Helm

 ## Overview